enimiste/laravel-uniqueable-jobs-l54/readme.md

 ### Install

-Require this package with composer using the following command :
+Require this package with composer using the following command (Laravel 5.6) :

 ```bash
 composer require "enimiste/laravel-uniqueable-jobs-l54:5.6.*"